ch39336699/liftinator/README.md

 * Run the spring services **capacity-coordinator-service** and **edge-service**  under **/apps** folder.
 * With the services up you can now use the **http-request_demo.http** file in the base directory to send API commonds to run elevator requests.

-## 📝 Exciting Setup
+## 📝 Docker Setup
-For exciting setup, you must have Docker installed.
+For docker setup, you must have Docker installed.
 * Clone the repository.
 * Run the **docker-compose.yaml** in the base directory.
 This will:
     1. Pull the docker images for the **capacity-coordinator-service** and **edge-service**